Indian cricket team in Australia in 2003–04: 1st Test

 The pitch at the Gabba had a green top, which was acknowledged as being greener than the Gabba ever was.
 There was heavy cloud cover all day too.
 These conditions were accepted as being the Indian bowlers' only chance to quell the Australian bowlers as their bowling relied more on swing rather than pure pace.
 Sourav Ganguly, the Indian Captain won the toss and chose to field, but Zaheer Khan, India's opening bowler bowled a wayward first spell and then he and Ashish Nehra bowled consistently on a full-length basis, which resulted in the accumulation of runs for the Australian openers, Matthew Hayden and Justin Langer.
 While Hayden played aggressively, Langer played stylishly, in an almost "apologetic" manner.

 The duo piled up the runs before the Indians luck changed when Akash Chopra caught Langer off Ashish Nehra's no-ball at square leg.
 After this, the Indian bowlers made the batsmen play and miss more frequently and Zaheer Khan produced a good spell.
 But it was not until the score read 73 that India separated the two Australians.
 Zaheer Khan took Hayden's first wicket with a flashy delivery, which Hayden edged to VVS Laxman at slips for 37 made from 52 balls.

 The new batsman Ricky Ponting walked in and was greeted by Ajit Agarkar's beautiful first over, but Agarkar was quickly removed from the attack after some poor bowling resulted in damage of his figures which read: 5–1–40–0.
 Then having no other options, Ganguly turned towards the only spinner in his team, Harbhajan Singh.
 Harbhajan had dismissed Ponting five times in the 2000–01 series and had troubled the Australians with 32 wickets in three tests, but this time his first ball was savagely cut by Langer, and then Ponting dealt with him in the same manner.

 During the course of their 89-run partnership, neither spin nor pace could unsettle the two batsmen.
 Then against the run of play, Zaheer Khan got the wicket of Ponting with a short delivery.
 Damien Martyn walked in at 162/2.
-He was unhurried and played his own game, which CricInfo writer Anand Vasu wrote, was "very pleasing to the eye".
+He was unhurried and played his own game, which ESPNcricinfo writer Anand Vasu wrote, was "very pleasing to the eye".
 Finally, when no play was possible due to bad light, Australia had finished at 262/2 from 62 overs at an above-par run-rate of 4.22, with Langer finishing at 115 from 175 balls, and Martyn finishing at 42.
 At the end of the day, Langer hailed this century as one of his "best".